Reviewing: building rules

 A Condition allows to specify towards the LLM when a certain Requirement must be completely ignored.

-In principle, you can also specify condition-like elements in the Contents box of a Requirement.
-However, it is not advisable to this extensively, due to the advantages of using a separate Condition:
+In principle, you can also specify condition-like elements in the Contents box of a Requirement, e.g. as a separate sentence after your description of what's required.
+However, it is not recommended to this extensively, due to the advantages of using a separate Condition.

 Similar to the other reviewing elements, a Condition has a Title box in which you can provide a brief description of your Condition (e.g., "Contract value more than 5000 EUR").